County of Santa Barbara

 COUNTY EXECUTIVE OFFICE

-HEARING - Consider recommendations regarding the Richards Ranch Reorganization [Local
+HEARING - Consider recommendations regarding the Richards Ranch Reorganization

-(EST. TIME: 40 MIN.)
+as follows: (EST. TIME: 40 MIN.)

-a) Receive and file a report on the status of negotiations on a tax exchange Agreement between the
+a) Receive and file a report on the status of negotiations on a tax exchange Agreement

-b) As permitted by Revenue and Taxation Code Sections 99(b)(8) and 99(e)(2), delegate authority
+b) As permitted by Revenue and Taxation Code Sections 99(b)(8) and 99(e)(2), delegate

-City to allow the parties additional time to engage in the independent fiscal analysis phase with a
+needed, with the City to allow the parties additional time to engage in the independent fiscal

-third-party consultant, and if needed, the mediation and arbitration processes required by Revenue
+analysis phase with a third-party consultant, and if needed, the mediation and arbitration

-and Taxation Code section 99(e);
+processes required by Revenue and Taxation Code section 99(e);

 c) Direct staff to continue negotiating a tax exchange Agreement for Board consideration and